Cherifa5378/SmartGreenhouse-PFE/README.md

 6. A second server gets notified every time an atribute (for actuator) changes its value
 7. Commands are relayed back to Arduino to control actuators

-## Screenshots

 ## How to Run
 ### Option 1: Manual Deployment
 1. Upload Arduino code on Aduino IDE
 2. Run `combined.py` on your Raspberry Pi on Thonny
-3. Start docker-compose.yml file
+3. Start docker-compose.yml file (Docker Desktop recommended)

-##  Repository Structure